software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Implement a test class with the following test methods for the endpoint for _creating an answer_:
 >
 > - `createAnswerSavesAnswerForPublishedQuiz`: save a _published quiz_ with a question and an answer option to the database and send a request with the answer option id in the request body.
 Then, the response should have the saved answer and the database should have one answer with the attributes matching the request body
+> - `createAnswerDoesNotSaveAnswerWithoutAnswerOption`: send a request without an answer option id in the request body (e.g. `{ "answerOptionId": null }`).
+Then, the response should have an appropriate HTTP status and the database should not have any answers
 > - `createAnswerDoesNotSaveAnswerForNonExistingAnswerOption`: send a request with a non-existing answer option id in the request body.
 Then, the response should have an appropriate HTTP status and the database should not have any answers
 > - `createAnswerDoesNotSaveAnswerForNonPublishedQuiz`: save a _non-published quiz_ with a question to the database and send a request with a valid request body.
 Then, the response should have an appropriate HTTP status and the database should not have any answers